ctocco/quiz-app-react/README.md

 This project is a react quiz that tests the user's knowledge on React and javascript.
-The next stage of functionality will allow the admin to add questions to the quiz.
-At the moment the quiz is only drawing from set questions.
+There are 30 Questions to test your knowledge